 For tourists visiting Shimla and Kufri, but wanting to stay away from the crowd, Cheog village offers a great escape.

-I remember while exploring the village (that comprised of no shops but only about a dozen houses) it felt like I have transported myself at least a few decades back in time where people still shared more green spaces with them than concrete; where the birds could be heard all day long; where people seemed busy growing crops, only to later consume them.
-Everything and everyone appeared so self-sufficient and harmonious to nature.
+I remember while exploring the village (that comprised of no shops but only about a dozen houses) it felt like I have transported myself at least a few decades back in time where people still shared more green spaces among them than concrete, where the birds could be heard all day long, where people seemed busy laughing, growing crops and being merry.
+Everything and everyone appeared self-sufficient and in harmony with nature.

 Cheog appeared as one of those hidden gems meant for tourists who want to relax, forget their busy life behind, and spend a few nights unwinding and just being in the moment.

-In short, Cheog, for an intrepid, and for those who appreciate the idea of slow travel, is a perfect place for relaxing and soaking in the laidback local Himachali life.
+In short, for an intrepid, and for those who appreciate the idea of slow travel, this is a perfect place for relaxing and soaking in the laidback Himachali life.